TheFuZiOnZz/Research-Dashboard/World Politics/Israel-Palestine/1948- Israeli-Palestinian Period/2023 Operation Al-Aqsa Flood, October 7th Hamas Attack.md

 	  `Upon completion, the findings will be made public, the spokesman’s office said.`

 	  `The October 7 massacre saw terrorists kill some 1,200 people, mostly civilians, and kidnap 251, all while committing widespread atrocities and mass sexual assault.
 Over 350 people were killed at a music festival and whole families were executed in their homes.` - [Report: New IDF assessment shows some 6,000 Gazans invaded Israel on Oct.
 7, The Times of Israel, 2024](https://www.timesofisrael.com/report-new-idf-assessment-shows-some-6000-gazans-invaded-israel-on-oct-7/)
--
 - 6:30 AM, Hamas commander Mohammed Deif announces the start of Operation Al-Aqsa Flood.
 - Shortly after, Hamas Prime Minister Ismail Haniyeh made a similar announcement via TV address.
 - Within the first 20 minutes, Deif claimed more than 5,000 rockets had been fired.
 Israeli sources reported the launch of 3,000 projects, killing 5.
 - Palestinian militants also opened fire on Israeli boats off the Gaza Strip.
-- As the rockets were launching, about 2,900 militants invaded Israel via at least 30 different locations using ground vehicles, speedboats and powered paragliders.
 - Multiple massacres unfolded at the Nova music festival, Nir Oz, Be'eri, Netiv HaAsara, Kfar Aza.
 An amphibious assault was carried out in Zikim, north of Gaza.
 - The majority of the attacks were carried out within a few hours, with some holdouts and fighting continuing through October 10th.
 - On October 16th, Hamas claimed they were holding 250 hostages and had taken them to force Israel to release Palestinian prisoners.